mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 ## Chapter 27

 "Laen!"
 I called out.
-There was no answe, no sign.
+There was no answer, no sign.
 Not even his giant footsteps stuck around in the dust.

 "This is the place we left him, right?"
 I asked.
 I knew it was.